allegheny-college-cmpsc-201-spring-2024/course-materials/README.md

 outcomes.
 The overwhelming majority of the implementation of the text's novel programming language, Lox, is provided in a single repository.
 Students take responsibility for maintaining, updating, and "hacking" on this respository, which serves as one of the main evaluative mechanism of the course.

+For the purposes of this course, these challenges are _required_ and not _extra_.

 Students earn points for Lox-based assignments based on the `gatorgrade` specifications-grading report.

 #### Code golf